wpgp/wopr/README.md

 You can list vignettes that are available using: `vignette(package='wopr')`

+The woprVision web application is an interactive web map that allows you to query population estimates from the <a href='https://wopr.worldpop.org' target='_blank'>WorldPop Open Population Repository</a>.
+See the vignette for woprVision with: `vignette('woprVision', package='wopr')`

-If you are intersted in developing your own front end applications that query the WOPR API, please read the vignette that describes the API backend for developers: `vignette('wopr_api', package='wopr')`
+If you are intersted in developing your own front end applications that query the WOPR API, please read the vignette that describes the API backend for developers: `vignette('woprAPI', package='wopr')`

 ### woprVision